xrpapak/nba-basketball-performance-analysis/README.md

-# Basketball Player & Team Performance Analysis (SQL Only)
+# Basketball Player & Team Performance Analysis

 ## 🌍 Project Overview
 This project explores historical basketball data using only SQL to uncover insights about player performance, consistency, team scoring dynamics, and player classification.
 The objective is to demonstrate both advanced SQL skills and analytical thinking through meaningful patterns and data-driven storytelling.